rajatetc/blog-posts/cknw7ki3m01r7ews1bjkd0gdt.md

 ### Variables

 Save the URL we navigated to before in a variable.
-The default image will be used before anything is fetched from the API.
+The default image will be used before we set the random user.

 ```
   const url = 'https://randomuser.me/api/'